Literary lovers can walk in the footsteps of one of the most celebrated authors of the 19th century.

 French author and poet Victor Hugo spent 15 years in exile in Guernsey from 1855 and the island provided the inspiration for many of his fine works, including Les Miserables and Toilers of the Sea.

-He fell in love with Guernsey and his island home, Hauteville House, offers fans of his work a chance to experience how he lived - and see where he wrote some of his most famous books and poems.
+Hugo fell in love with Guernsey and his island home, Hauteville House, offers fans a chance to experience how he lived - and see where he wrote some of his most famous books and poems.

 But it isn't just his unique home in the heart of the island where you can walk the paths of one of the most controversial and fascinating writers of his time.